This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 Rule number one: organizing a baby shower should be FUN and not STRESSFUL!
 Honestly, don’t stress about it like if it’s a wedding 🙂

 Make it a super fun activity to do while pregnant, with lots of games, no matter how stupid they are.
-There are plenty of ideas online for fun and cute games that you can do.
+There are plenty of ideas and useful checklists online for fun and cute games that you can do.
 I personally loved the peg game where you would loose a peg every time you used the word “baby”, and the one person with the most amount of pegs at the end would win.
 So easy to make.

 I also enjoyed putting together some cards that people could write on with baby predictions and advice for the new parents.
 Something similar to these ones.